Notification of a driver offence

 How to register your email to receive notifications

-You can register your email with us to to get driver offence notifications.
+You can register your email with us to get driver offence notifications.
 You can do this by logging in to My account.
 Once registered, if you decide you no longer want to get notifications you can opt out at any time.

 You can add or change the email address that notifications get sent to.